Return

 12608

-Table 4.
-Number of Chukchi and people who consider Chukchi to be their native language based on the Censuses from 1959 to 1989
+Table 3.
+Chukchi Population and People who Consider Chukchi their Native Language Based on the Censuses from 1959 to 1989

 Census year